adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 <details>
 <summary>🎯Q. Difference AWS Transfer Family, AWS Storage Gateway and DataSync </summary>

-- `AWS Transfer Family`: Focus on its use for external file transfers using SFTP, FTPS, or FTP.
+- `AWS Transfer Family`: Focus on its use for ⭐external file transfers⭐ using SFTP, FTPS, or FTP.
 - `AWS Storage Gateway`: Understand its hybrid cloud nature and the three types (File, Volume, Tape).
-- `AWS DataSync`: Remember it’s optimized for fast, automated data transfers between on-premises and AWS storage.
+- `AWS DataSync`: Remember it’s ⭐optimized for fast, automated data transfers⭐ between on-premises and AWS storage.
 - Use Transfer Family for external file sharing, Storage Gateway for hybrid cloud integration, and DataSync for large-scale data migration.

 Common Mistakes: ⚠️